 Natsu Taylor Saito (J.D.
 Yale, 1987) is a professor of law at Georgia State University’s College of Law in Atlanta, where she has taught courses related to international law, human rights, and racial justice since 1994.
 She has published over twenty law review articles as well as two books,Meeting the Enemy: American Exceptionalism and International Law (NYU Press, 2010) and From Chinese Exclusion to Guantánamo Bay: Plenary Power and the Prerogative State (Univ.
 Press of Colorado, 2006).
 Professor Saito is currently writing a book on racial hierarchy as a function of American settler colonialism (forthcoming, NYU Press).
 Her scholarship is available here.
 She served on the Board of Governors of the Society of American Law Teachers (SALT) for over a decade, was a founding member of the Conference of Asian Pacific American Law Faculty, and founding president of the Georgia Chapter of the National Asian Pacific American Bar Association.
 Areas of expertise include race, citizenship, and the rights of Indigenous peoples; national security and political repression; and international human rights remedies for race-based injustices.
 She can be reached email@example.com.

-Azadeh Shahshahani is Legal & Advocacy Director for Project South.
-Azadeh has worked for a number of years in North Carolina and Georgia to protect the human rights of immigrants and Muslim, Middle Eastern, and South Asian communities.
+Azadeh Shahshahani serves as Legal & Advocacy Director with Project South.
+Azadeh has worked for a number of years in the U.S. South to protect and defend immigrants and Muslim, Middle Eastern, and South Asian communities.
 She previously served as National Security/Immigrants’ Rights Project Director with the ACLU of Georgia.
-Azadeh is a past president of the National Lawyers Guild.
-Through the NLG, Azadeh has participated in international delegations, including to post-revolutionary Tunisia and Egypt, a delegation focused on the situation of Palestinian political prisoners, and election monitoring delegations to Venezuela and Honduras.
-She has also served as a member of the jury in people’s tribunals on Mexico and the Philippines.
-She is the author or editor of several human rights reports, including a 2012 report titled “Prisons of Profits: Immigrants and Detention in Georgia” as well as law review articles, book chapters, and articles focused on racial profiling, immigrants’ rights, and surveillance of Muslim-Americans.
+Azadeh is a NLG past president, and serves on the Advisory Council of the American Association of Jurists and on the Board of Directors of Defending Rights and Dissent.
+She is active in support of social justice movements in the Global South and has served as a trial monitor in Turkey, an election monitor in Venezuela and Honduras, and as a member of the jury in people’s tribunals on Mexico, the Philippines, and Brazil.
+She has also participated in international fact-finding delegations to post-revolutionary Tunisia and Egypt as well as a delegation focused on the situation of Palestinian political prisoners.
+Azadeh is the author or editor of several human rights reports, including a 2017 report titled “Imprisoned Justice: Inside Two Georgia Immigrant Detention Centers,” as well as law review articles and book chapters focused on racial profiling, immigrants’ rights, and surveillance of Muslim-Americans.
+Her writings have appeared in the Guardian, the Nation, MSNBC, Time Magazine, Slate, USA Today, Aljazeera, and the Huffington Post, among others.
 Azadeh received her JD from the University of Michigan Law School where she was Article Editor for The Michigan Journal of International Law.
 She also has a Master’s in Modern Middle Eastern and North African Studies from the University of Michigan.
-Azadeh is the recipient of the American Immigration Lawyers Association 2012 Advocacy Award and the University of Georgia Law School 2009 Equal Justice Foundation Public Interest Practitioner Award.
-She has been recognized as one of 100 Influential Georgia Muslims.
-Areas of expertise include immigrants’ rights, US foreign policy, and protecting the rights of Muslim, Middle Eastern, and South Asian Communities.
-Azadeh can be reached at firstname.lastname@example.org.
+Azadeh is the recipient of the Shanara M. Gilbert Human Rights Award from the Society of American Law Teachers, the National Lawyers Guild Ernie Goodman Award, the Emory Law School Outstanding Leadership in the Public Interest Award, the Emory University MLK Jr. Community Service Award, the Distinguished Leader Award from the Fulton County Daily Report, the US Human Rights Network Human Rights Movement Builder Award, the American Immigration Lawyers Association Advocacy Award, and the University of Georgia Law School Equal Justice Foundation Public Interest Practitioner Award, among several others.
+She has also been recognized as an Abolitionist by the Antiracist Research and Policy Center at American University & the Frederick Douglass Family Initiatives, and as one of Atlanta’s 500 Most Powerful Leaders by Atlanta Magazine.
+In 2016, Azadeh was chosen by the Mundo Hispanico Newspaper as an Outstanding Person of the Year for defending the rights of immigrants in Georgia.
+In 2017, she was chosen by Georgia Trend Magazine as one of the 40 under 40 notable Georgians.
+Azadeh can be reached at email@example.com.

 Colin Starger is an Associate Professor at the University of Baltimore School of Law.
 A longtime Guild member and former vice-president of the New York City chapter, Starger teaches Constitutional Law, Civil Procedure, Jurisprudence and Legal Research and Writing.
 Starting in the Fall of 2016, Starger will be running a Mass Incarceration Clinic at UB, which will initially focus on challenging bail practice in Baltimore.
 After graduating from Columbia Law in 2002, Starger clerked for the Honorable Michael Dolinger in the Southern District of New York and then served as a Staff Attorney at the Innocence Project at Cardozo Law School.
 At the Innocence Project, Starger was lead counsel on four DNA exonerations including one from Oklahoma’s death row.
 Starger is the principal investigator on the SCOTUS Mapping Project, a software-driven effort to map Supreme Court doctrine.
 A member of the New York and Maryland bars, Starger is the Mass Defense liaison for the Maryland NLG chapter and a member of the Baltimore Action Legal Team (BALT).
 His scholarly papers are available on the Social Science Research Network website.
 Areas of expertise include DNA and post-conviction innocence litigation, Constitutional Law (especially First Amendment), and Legal Informatics (including data visualization).
 He can be reached at firstname.lastname@example.org.